Michael Barrett (theologian): Impact and legacy

 In 2002, the conservative Baptist Bulletin recommended Barrett's Beginning at Moses to counter what it believed to be a common ignorance of Christ's presence in the Old Testament.
 Of Barrett's Love Divine and Unfailing, Joel Beeke of Puritan Reformed Theological Seminary wrote that it "is a clear, honest, panoramic treatment of the book of Hosea....a masterpiece in expounding God’s loving and gracious covenant [and] a sheer delight to read."
 R. Albert Mohler, Jr. described the book as "one of the ten books every preacher should read" in 2009.

 Awards and recognition

 In 2019, a Festschrift entitled, The Old Testament Yesterday and Today: Essays in Honor of Michael P.V.
 Barrett, was published in his honor, a volume that included contributions from Walter C. Kaiser Jr. and Joel R. Beeke.

 Personal life

 Barrett and his wife, Sandra, have two sons and five grandchildren.
 He is an avid hunter.

 Published works

+Barrett has authored over half a dozen books on biblical and theological subjects, as well as numerous articles in professional journals and popular religious publications.

 Barrett is author of a half dozen books, as well as numerous articles in professional journals and popular religious publications.